Pet Care Basics

 - Be cautious about the weather, both in the area you are flying out of and the area you are flying to.
 Some airlines do not allow pets to fly in certain weather conditions (if it is too hot or cold).

-- Ensure that your pet is up-to-date on his vaccinations.
+- Ensure that your pet is up-to-date on his vaccinations and that their microchip is registered in your name.
 There is a good chance that he will encounter other animals while traveling and during your trip, especially if you plan on going to parks while you are away.
 Dog parks are known for the spreading of diseases, especially Kennel Cough, which is easily spread through the air from one dog to another.